Julius RandleProCamps: Giving Back To The Community

 A Guest Appearance

-Accompanying Julius Randle to the camo was his son Kyden.
+Accompanying Julius Randle to the camp was his son Kyden.
 The younger Randle even got to participate and play with some of the kids.
 At the end of the camp, the two Randles went head-to-head with each other in a one-on-one.
 Kyden pulled out a nice spin move on his dad.

 Kyden was a fixture at New York Knicks games this season.
 There were many positive moments from the Knicks season as they had an impressive season getting to the second round of the playoffs.
 In light of that, there were a couple of moments in particular that were Kyden’s favorites.